How to Make Beeswax Wax Melts

 Try creating a unique Christmas ornament with blackened beeswax.
 A great way to start a new tradition.

-What about some beeswax crafting projects to pamper your body – they make great gifts too: luxurious body butter, foot balm made with beeswax – and of course the ever popular – beeswax lip balm.
+What about some beeswax crafting projects to pamper your body – they make great gifts too: luxurious body butter, or even foot balm made with beeswax.

 FAQs